Bon Appétit

 HOGEVEEN: I wanted to talk to you about reservation culture.
 There’s a feeling that reservation culture has destroyed spontaneous dining.

 CORCORAN: I feel the same way.
 It’s taken the romance out of phoning somebody and booking a restaurant.
 It’s just awful.
 I refuse to do it.
 I don’t really like using my phone that much.
 The French are very good at that.
 Like Bistrot Paul Bert, the only way you can book is by phoning them, and they write down your name and number.
 Here, it’s completely changed.
-We want to do cash-only in the restaurant because we see cash as the last vestige of democracy.
+We want to do cash-only in the restaurant because we see cash as the last vestige of privacy.
 You can go in and spend cash in a restaurant, and people don’t know you’ve been to that restaurant.
 The bank doesn’t know.

 HOGEVEEN: People rely on their phones to access subcultures—books, restaurants, events.
 So how do people find out if not through their phones?